-This tutorial contains instructions on how to automatically login to your user account (Microsoft, Local or Domain account), without having to enter your credentials at Sign-in or at Lock screen, in Windows 10/8/7 OS.
+This tutorial contains instructions on how to auto login to Windows 10.
+In fact you 'll learn how to automatically login to your user account (Microsoft, Local or Domain account), without having to enter your credentials at Sign-in or at Lock screen.
+The instructions applies to Windows 10/8/7 OS.

 When you perform a new Windows 10 installation, you 'll be prompted to specify a user account and a password to use the computer.
 At this step, you can use your Microsoft account (with your MS account password), or to create a new Local Account and a new password to sign-in in Windows.
 In both cases (unless you create a local account with a blank password), you will be prompted to type your password every time you start Windows.